BobanL/ecr-viewer-1/containers/ecr-viewer/guide.md

 ### Base Required

 These variables are required for all deployments.
 If variables are not set, this may cause issues running the app.
-View the full list of required variables under {@link EnvironmentVariables.BaseRequired | EnvironmentVariables > BaseRequired}.
+{@includeCode ./environment.d.ts#required}

 In addition, an storage container for the eCRs must be created.
 Certain values may need to be set depending on the storage provider used.
-View the full list of available configurations under {@link EnvironmentVariables.EcrStorage | Environment Variables -> eCR Storage }
+{@includeCode ./environment.d.ts#aws}
+{@includeCode ./environment.d.ts#azure}
+{@includeCode ./environment.d.ts#gcp}

-#### Base Required - Config Name
+#### Config Name

 `CONFIG_NAME` determines the features, the cloud environment, and type of database.
-It will follow the format of `Cloud_Db_FeatureSet`
+It will follow the format of `Cloud_Db_FeatureSet`.
+The full list of values can be found {@link NodeJS.ProcessEnv.CONFIG_NAME}

-{@includeCode ./environment.d.ts#configList}

 | Feature Set    | Features Available | Metadata Support | Authentication Supported                      |
 | -------------- | ------------------ | ---------------- | --------------------------------------------- |